 - What is their perception of the organization?
 One of the biggest factors in your fundraising campaign’s success is the perception of your organization.
-Do important individuals outside of your nonprofit have doubts of your ability to reach your goal, or have a negative attitude toward how you utilize fundraising dollars in the long run?
+Do important individuals outside of your nonprofit have doubts about your ability to reach your goal, or have a negative attitude toward how you utilize fundraising dollars in the long run?
 Or, does your organization’s brand evoke thoughts of trustworthiness and positive change?

 - How will they be involved?
 To be successful, your campaign won’t just need reliable gift contributors.
 Are members of your support structure clear on what role they’ll play in the campaign?
 Have you provided them with the tools they need to succeed in these roles?
 Has your team thought through what you’ll need from these insiders, such as pro bono services, fundraising work, or volunteer hours?

-At the end of your nonprofit’s fundraising feasibility study, you’ll work with your consultant to determine whether or not your organization is ready to take on the campaign that you envision.
+At the end of your nonprofit’s fundraising feasibility study, you’ll work with your consultant to determine whether your organization is ready to begin the campaign that you envision.

 For some nonprofits with significant fundraising and campaign experience, their feasibility study will reveal that they do have the means necessary and the support aligned to take on the fundraising campaign they’ve been hoping for.